Slade

-Slade are an English rock band formed in Wolverhampton in 1963.
-They rose to prominence during the glam rock era in the early 1970s, achieving 17 consecutive top 20 hits and six number ones on the UK Singles Chart.
+Slade (now known as Dave Hill's Slade) are an English rock band formed in Wolverhampton in 1963.
+They rose to prominence during the glam rock era in the early 1970s, achieving 17 consecutive top 20 hits, including six number ones, on the UK Singles Chart, and three number ones on the UK Albums Charts.
 The British Hit Singles & Albums names them the most successful British group of the 1970s based on sales of singles.
 They were the first act to have three singles enter the charts at number one; all six of the band's chart-toppers were written by Noddy Holder and Jim Lea.
 As of 2006, total UK sales stood at over 6,500,000.
 Their best-selling single, "Merry Xmas Everybody", has sold in excess of one million copies.
 According to the 1999 BBC documentary It's Slade, the band have sold more than 50 million records worldwide.

 All four members of Slade grew up in the area of England known as the Black Country.
 After a period in different groups, the four members came together by 1966 as 'N Betweens, and recorded some unsuccessful singles.
 In 1969 Jack Baverstock of Philips Records signed them and recorded their debut album, changing their name to "Ambrose Slade", a name inspired by Baverstock's secretary, who had named her handbag Ambrose and her shoes Slade.
 Slade dominated the UK singles charts during the early 1970s.
 Slade achieved twelve Top 5 hit singles in the UK between 1971 and 1974, three of which went straight to No. 1.
 Of the 17 Top 20 hits between 1971 and 1976, six made No. 1, three reached No. 2 and two peaked at No. 3.
 No other UK act of the period enjoyed such consistently high chart placings in the UK Top 40 or sold as many singles.
 In 1973 alone, "Merry Xmas Everybody" sold over one million copies globally, obtaining gold disc status.
 They toured Europe in 1973 and the US in 1974.
 Slade have released over 30 albums, three of which reached No. 1 in the UK Albums Chart.
 Their releases have spent 315 weeks in the UK charts and they have earned 24 top-30 UK hits as of 2016.